IDAES/idaes-pse/docs/reference_guides/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

 **Assumptions:**

-* Cloud-wake region effects are negligigble and are not modelled.
+* Cloud-wake region effects are negligible and are not modelled.
 * Gas emulsion is at minimum fluidization conditions.
 * Gas feeds into emulsion region before the excess enters into the bubble region.
 * Gas and solids are well mixed in the radial direction but vary axially.